Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-28-Contextual_String_Embeddings_for_Sequence_Labeling.md

 ---

 This is a brief summary of paper for me to study and arrange for [Contextual String Embeddings for Sequence Labeling.
-Akbik et al. 2018 COLING](https://www.aclweb.org/anthology/C18-1139/) I read and studied.
+Akbik et al. COLING 2018](https://www.aclweb.org/anthology/C18-1139/) I read and studied.
 {% include MathJax.html %}

 They propose the pre-training model to language model, most of research train language model based on word level.